Image uploaded by Sugar Maples Center for Creative Arts

 Join us for an immersive introduction to oil painting.
 Using the historic and vibrant world of food ‘still-lives’ as our inspiration, learn the fundamentals of capturing light, color, and form as we build layers of oil paint to create exciting depth and illusion.
 Participants will be introduced to approaches that consider the rich narrative threads weaving together food, culture, and human experience.
 Receive lots of individual attention and engage in group discussions as we practice daily painting methods.
 Perfect for beginners and those looking to refine their skills.

 Mia Brownell’s paintings use the illusionistic conventions of traditional food still-life painting to explore larger conversations about being human.
-Referencing 17th-century Dutch realism and the swirling forms of molecular imaging, her work considers food as more than sustenance, examining how it is grown, processed, marketed, and consumed, and how it functions as a cultural signifier.
+Referencing 17th-century Dutch realism and the swirling forms of molecular imaging, her work considers food as more than sustenance, examining how it is grown, processed, marketed, consumed, and how it functions as a cultural signifier.
 Through illusionistic depictions, she probes questions of identity, values, and the parallels between microbiology and the social constructs that shape who we are.
 Mia is a Professor of Art & Design at Southern Connecticut State University in New Haven.